monsoonmaelstrom/book2/book2.md

 “Try again, Lisette,” I say.

-She wears the same look of frustration as she does tries to unknot the fabric strip.
+She wears the same look of concentration mixed with frustration as she did earlier while trying to unknot the fabric strip.

 “So,” I say to Liam again, “what do you think?”